ibm-cloud-docs/dns-svcs/glb.md

 * One global load balancer, three health checks, and three origin pools per {{site.data.keyword.dns_short}} instance are allowed.
 * The origin pools can use no more than two subnets for health monitoring per {{site.data.keyword.dns_short}} instance.
 * Currently, the only health check method that is supported is `GET`.
+* To delete the last DNS zone from the UI, you must first remove all load balancers, origin pools, and health checks.
+To delete the last DNS zone without removing all origin pools and health checks, use the API or CLI.

 ## Use cases and workflows
 {: #glb-use-cases}